Sherma-ThangamS/KYN_Hackathon/README.md

 ### 3. Personalized News Feeds
 The application provides users with a personalized news feed by leveraging their previous interactions with the platform.
 Personalized content is based on:
 - Articles previously viewed.
-- User likes and dislikes.
+- User Expressions to the articles.

 ### 4. Reaction Feature
 Users can react to news articles using a predefined set of emojis.
 These reactions contribute to the personalization of their news feed by analyzing user preferences based on their chosen emojis, enhancing the user experience.